 After natural infection or vaccination, the immune system produces antibodies against the virus; this usually happens within a couple of weeks.
 But studies that only measure antibody levels don’t tell the whole story.
 Antibody levels in the blood normally decline over time, but the long-lived memory B cells that make antibodies remain on guard and ready to resume antibody production if they encounter the virus again.
 T cells, a different type of immune cell, also play a role in maintaining long-lasting protection.

-Studies have shown that people who recover from COVID-19 appear to be protected for at least six months and possibly much longer.
+Studies have shown that people who recover from COVID-19 or who have been vaccinated appear to be protected for several months and possibly much longer.
+Receiving two doses of the Pfizer/BioNTech and Moderna vaccines provide stronger and longer-lasting protection than a single dose.
+The Johnson & Johnson vaccine only requires a single dose.
 Although antibody levels naturally decline over time, memory B cell and T cell responses continue to provide protection.
 Further follow-up is needed to see how long this protection lasts.

-Last Reviewed: April 29, 2021
+Last Reviewed: September 7, 2021